What is an electron particle?

 = (96500)/(6.02 × 1023)

-The periodic table is drawn up by chemists primarily based on the atomic number of the chemical elements.
+The periodic table is drawn up by chemists primarily based on the atomic number and electron distribution or arrangement.
 The atomic number represents the net positive charge on the nucleus or the number of electrons surrounding the nucleus of an atom in its normal neutral condition.

-Rutherford model, Bohr model suggests the distribution of electrons in different shells.
-According to modern atomic structure, the distribution of atomic orbitals of an atom is given below the picture,
+The Rutherford model and Bohr model provide the basic electronic structure of an atom.
+However, the modern structure of atoms is based on the electron arrangement of periodic table elements in different orbitals.
+According to modern atomic structure, the distribution of atomic orbitals where electrons are arranged is given below the picture,

 Element | Electron per shel |